OfficeDev/office-js-docs-pr/docs/develop/common-coding-issues.md

 ---
-title: Common coding issues and platform quirks
+title: Common coding issues and unexpected platform behaviors
 description: ''
 ms.date: 10/24/2019
 localization_priority: Normal
 ---

-# Common coding issues and platform quirks
+# Common coding issues and unexpected platform behaviors

 This articles highlights subtle discrepancies and unexpected behaviors with the Office JavaScript API.
 If you encounter an issue that belongs in this list, please let us know by using the GitHub feedback form at the bottom of the article.

-## Some properties cannot be treated as navigational properties
+## Some properties cannot be set as navigational properties

 > [!NOTE]
 > This section only applies to the host-specific APIs for Excel and Word.